A group of people in scrubs and full head coverings standing at an operating table in an operating room setting.

 • Dedication to improving clinical practices and patient outcomes through QI initiatives and/or research.

-• A strong desire to work with underserved and diverse trauma populations.
+• A strong desire to work with medically, economically, or educationally disadvantaged populations.

 • An enthusiasm for teaching and mentoring junior trainees.

-The Trauma & Acute Care Surgery Anesthesia Fellowship is a 12-month clinical, non-ACGME accredited fellowship.
-Fellows will be employed by UCSF as a Clinical Instructor and work an average of three days per week as an Attending Anesthesiologist to provide salary support.
+The Trauma and Acute Care Surgery Anesthesia Clinical Instructor Program is 12-months long.
+Clinical instructors will be employed by UCSF and work an average of three days per week as an attending anesthesiologist.
 The remainder of the week will be devoted to research and educational activities.
 Many of these educational activities will involve clinical work in a supervised capacity.

 Goals